Jimmy Quillen: Quillen votes against passage of the HR 6675, the Social Security Amendments of 1965 (Medicare Insurance Program)

+programs.
+Passed 313-115: R 65-73; D 248-42 (ND 189-2; SD 59-40), April 8, 1965.
+A ”yea” was a vote supporting President Johnson’s position.

+Quillen votes for passage of the H J Res 1, Presidential Continuity

+H J Res 1.
+Passage of the bill proposing a constitutional amendment to permit the Vice President to become Acting President if the President were unable to perform his duties, and to provide for filling a vacancy in the office of Vice President.
+Passed (two-thirds majority required) 368-29: R 122-8; D 246-21 (ND 172-6; SD 74-15), April 13, 1965.
+A “yea” was a vote supporting President Johnson’s position.

 Quillen introduces amendment to the Teague-Cranston Act

 In April 1971, U.S. Representative Olin Teague of Texas introduced a bill to create five medical schools in conjunction with established VA hospitals and U.S. Senator Alan Cranston of California introduced a companion bill within the U.S. Senate.
 Known as the Teague-Cranston Act, the federal legislative proposal called for the creation of five new medical schools in five states to meet the needs of the medically underserved areas of the country.

 Quillen frequently reported to Tennessee news media that he himself had introduced an amendment to the Teague-Cranston Act legislation which required that any university to be considered for acceptance into this pilot program must be on government property contiguous and adjacent to a VA hospital, as East Tennessee State University was adjacent to the Mountain Home VA Hospital.
 However, the October 4, 1993, edition of the Kingsport Times-News released an investigative report entitled "Story of ETSU medical school's founding not always in agreement with facts" documented several facts pertaining to the Teague-Cranston Act that disputed Quillen's district claim of his amendment sponsorship: